Skyb0rg007/sparse/README.md

 Structure containing information for string-based parsers.
 Uses `Substring` as the input datatype.

+## SparseLexFn

+Creates combinators for working with lexeme-based parsers.

-## SortedVectorFn
+##

-Creates a set-like data structure backed by a `vector`.
-Use case is for small sets, so it is a very space-efficient representation.